Peekaey/Miori/README.md

 Q. Can I only use certain integrations instead of all 4?
 A. Yes!
 Providing the discord guildId/bot token is mandatory.
 However the current validation is that config values are required for every integration, although this can be disabled easily in the program startup.
 Q. Is there any setup required from Spotify/Anilist/Steam
-A. Yes, you will need to make a OAuth application for both [Spotify](https://developer.spotify.com/dashboard]) and [Anilist](https://anilist.co/settings/developer) and provide the clientid/client secret/redirect uri for each service to the bot.
+A. Yes, you will need to make a OAuth application for [Spotify](https://developer.spotify.com/dashboard]), [Anilist](https://anilist.co/settings/developer), [Osu](https://osu.ppy.sh/docs/#registering-an-oauth-application) and provide the clientid/client secret/redirect uri for each service to the bot.
 Steam just requires an api key which can be obtained following the documentation found at [Steam Web API Documentation](https://steamcommunity.com/dev)

 ### Future Roadmap
 - Additional services (such as goodreads or apple music)
-- More thorough data provided or flexible queries
+- More thorough data provided or flexible queries via GraphQL

 ### Credits
 - Heavily inspired by [Lanyard](https://github.com/Phineas/lanyard).
 If you are after a simple, easy to use API purely for discord presence data.
-I would highly recommend
+Can highly recommend